-- Watch out for the adult child who, perhaps due to denial, has unrealistic expectations of what the patient with dementia can accomplish - Another important developmental task of mid-life is to resolve residual conflicts with one's parents - If the parent who was party to these unresolved or enduring conflicts has dementia then it may no longer be possible for the parent and child to achieve resolution of the conflict and repeatedly attempting to do this will only make matters worse - Each time the adult child attempts to resolve the conflict the adult child may end up feeling re-injured or re-traumatized
+- Watch out for the adult child who, perhaps due to denial, has unrealistic expectations of what the person with dementia can accomplish (e.g. resolve an issue from childhood, travel, etc.). - Another important developmental task of mid-life is to resolve residual conflicts with one's parents. - If the parent who was party to these unresolved or enduring conflicts has dementia then it may no longer be possible for the parent and child to achieve resolution of the conflict and repeatedly attempting to do this will only make matters worse. - Each time the adult child attempts to resolve the conflict the adult child may end up feeling re-injured or re-traumatized.